 DeGiorgio, M., J. Syring, A. Eckert, A. Liston, R. Cronn, D. Neale, and N. Rosenberg.
+2014.
 An empirical evaluation of species tree inference strategies using a mulitilocus dataset from North American pines.
-Systematic Biology.
-In review.
+BMC Evolutionary Biology.
+BMC Evolutionary Biology 14:67.

 Eckert, A., A. Bower, K. Jermstad, J. Wegrzyn, B. Knaus, J. Syring, and D. Neale.
 Multilocus analyses reveal little evidence for lineage wide adapative evolution within major clades of soft pines (Pinus subgenus Strobus).
 Molecular Ecology.